Infinite-Nomic/Infinite-Nomic/The-Constitution.rst

 1. The current Leader's term ends at the end of the day
 2. The current Leader selects a successor, who becomes leader at the beginning of the following day
-3. The Leader who lost their position loses 200 points
-4. The proposal fails, is not put up for a Chamber Vote, and is not put into effect in any capacity.
+3. The proposal fails, is not put up for a Chamber Vote, and is not put into effect in any capacity.

 If the Leader reacts with ":white_check_mark:" AND both Judges have not consumed a "Nay" charge each, the proposal passes on to a Chamber Vote the following day.
 If the Leader OR both Judges react to the proposal with ":no_entry:", the proposal fails, is not put up for a Chamber Vote, and is not put into effect in any capacity.